Excerpts from Jim Conrad's

 California's Jepson Manual lists eleven wild-rose species for that state.
 Around here we have several and three are very similar, all producing small hips with very long, slender-tipped sepals.
 Maybe the best- known of the three is the California Rose, but that species' prickles are broad-based and usually bent back, catclaw-like.
 Our species' are straight, as seen at the right.
 Also, the California's prickles are more or less the same color as the stem, very unlike the two-tone case in the above picture.

 The last two species, the Nootka Rose and the Cluster Rose, are very similar and they freely hybridize.
-I'm calling ours Cluster Roses, ROSA PISOCARPA, but maybe there's a bit of Nootka in them, for they tend to bear fewer flowers than described in the literature.
+I'm calling ours the Nootka Rose, ROSA NUTKANA, because the Nootka's fruiting pedicels seem thicker than those of the Cluster Rose.

 In the above picture you can see that a rose hip of this species doesn't offer much to eat.
-Nancy Turner in Food Plants of British Columbia Indians writes that few Native Americans used the hips of Cluster Roses as a food source, preferring the Nootka Rose's larger ones.
-However, women used infusions of the Cluster Rose's bark after birthing, and leaves were placed in moccasins to prevent fungal infections.
+Nancy Turner in Food Plants of British Columbia Indians writes that Native Americans used the hips of Nootka Roses as a food source, preferring them over the Cluster Rose's because they were larger.